Certification FAQs

 What is a credential?

 A credential is designed to document your knowledge, skills, and abilities to perform a specific function, skill, or set of tasks.
 Credentials provide the knowledge and associated skills to perform job-centric, niche, and/or emerging functions in the acquisition environment.
 Credentials do not replace certifications or certification-related requirements.
-Instead, a credential is a curated learning package focused on a specific knowledge or skill area and will include multiple learning assets totaling 20 - 80 training hours.
+Instead, a credential is a curated learning package focused on a specific knowledge or skill area and includes multiple learning assets totaling 20 - 80 training hours.
 Credentials will provide just-in-time, on-demand training to acquisition workforce members in support of the lifelong learning model.
+For more information, review FAI’s credential page.

 Do credentials have continuous learning requirements?